M-Arimase/Yikai-Zhao-Homepage/content/publication/HyperCalm/index.md

 ---
-title: "QCluster: Clustering Packets for Flow Scheduling"
+title: "HyperCalm Sketch: One-Pass Mining Periodic Batches in Data Streams"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Zirui Liu
+- Chaozhe Kong
+- Kaicheng Yang
 - Tong Yang
+- Ruijie Miao
-- Jizhou Li
+- Qizhi Chen
 - admin
-- Kaicheng Yang
-- Hao Wang
-- Jie Jiang
-- Yinda Zhang
+- Yaofeng Tu
-- Nicholas Zhang
+- Bin Cui

-date: "2022-04-25T00:00:00Z"

-publishDate: "2022-01-13T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;